-RE: CHA 2023 State Annual Plan and Capital improvement Plan
+RE: CHA 2024 State Annual Plan and Capital improvement Plan

-Chairman Taverna opened the meeting, announcing the Public Hearing to receive comments to the FY 2023 State Annual Plan and Capital Improvement Plan.
+Chairman Vega opened the meeting, announcing the Public Hearing to receive comments to the FY 2024 State Annual Plan and Capital Improvement Plan on September 13, 2023, at 8:30 am.
 The plan was prepared and available for a public review and comment period.
 The documents are compiled by housing authority staff in advance of each new fiscal year.
 They serve as both a tool for the housing authority to reflect upon the prior fiscal year, and as an opportunity to develop a clear and transparent plan that builds on successes, identifies needs, and corrects any issues that have arisen in prior years.
 A public hearing is required to solicit feedback and comments from residents and the public.
-No one from the public called in to review the Plan.
-The Plan will be put before the Board next month for approval.
+No one from the public showed up to review or comment on the Plan.
+The Plan was put before the Board for approval, and it was unanimously approved.